YnnJ456/ENCAP/README.md

-# EsmTTCA
+# ENCAP
-EsmTTCA: Computational Prediction of Tumor T Cell Antigens with Ensemble Classifiers and Diverse Sequence Features
+ENCAP: Computational Prediction of Tumor T Cell Antigens with Ensemble Classifiers and Diverse Sequence Features

 # Description
-This is the source code of EsmTTCA, a machine learning predictor for tumor T cell antigen based on two-stage optimization (manuscript under review).
+This is the source code of ENCAP, a machine learning predictor for tumor T cell antigen based on two-stage optimization (manuscript under review).
 The first stage is the optimization of feature vector, and the second stage is the optimization of machine learning models.
 The trained models are also included in this package, facilitating prediction on a given data set.

 # Installation
 Requiremenets: